Research Assistant - EDI

 • Recognition Awards to reward staff who go above and beyond in their role.

-• A commitment to your development and access to learning and mentoring schemes; integrated with our Academic Career Pathways.
+• A commitment to your development access to learning and mentoring schemes; integrated with our Academic Career Pathways.

-• A range of generous family-friendly policies
+• A range of generous family-friendly policies.

 #J-18808-Ljbffr